waleedrizwan/secscraper/README.md

 # About
 Scrapes Form 4 data from the SEC site.
 Creates an Excel file containing summarized data for easy viewing.
 Run time varies with total # of companies and # of folders.

-Sample output folder contains an example what output will look like
+Sample output folder contains a previously generated file.

+Max # of threads is kept at 4 to avoid rate limit of 10 requests/second.

+A slower connection may be able to higher # of threads.

+Tested and working at 4 threads.

 # How to use
 - Clone Repo